Low Fat Alfredo Sauce

 Minimum fat, maximum flavor.
 Perfect for a hurried weeknight, guilt-free, pasta indulgence.

-- 2 Tablespoons (30 ml) milk mixed in 1 tablespoon potato starch
+- 2 Tablespoons milk, mixed in 1 Tablespoon potato starch

 - Cook fettuccine in boiling water for 10 minutes or until al dente.
 Drain.